Instructional Continuity with Canvas

 - Canvas course checklist provides steps for after you import your PolyLearn course or start from scratch.

 - The Canvas Videos are all online.

-- The CTLT is working on our “Instructional Continuity” resources.
+- The CTLT provides “Instructional Continuity” resources.

 - The Difference Between Emergency Remote Online Teaching and Online Learning.